Seminole Wars: Treaty of Payne's Landing

 Five of the most important of the Seminole chiefs, including Micanopy of the Alachua Seminoles, had not agreed to the move.
 In retaliation, Thompson declared that those chiefs were removed from their positions.
 As relations with the Seminoles deteriorated, Thompson forbade the sale of guns and ammunition to the Seminoles.
-Osceola, a young warrior beginning to be noticed by the whites, was particularly upset by the ban, feeling that it equated Seminoles with slaves and said, "The white man shall not make me black.
+Osceola, a young warrior beginning to be noticed particularly by the white settlers, was particularly upset by the ban, feeling that it equated Seminoles with slaves and said, "The white man shall not make me black.
 I will make the white man red with blood; and then blacken him in the sun and rain ... and the buzzard live upon his flesh."
 In spite of this, Thompson considered Osceola to be a friend and gave him a rifle.
 Later, though, when Osceola was causing trouble, Thompson had him locked up at Fort King for a night.
 The next day, in order to secure his release, Osceola agreed to abide by the Treaty of Payne's Landing and to bring his followers in.

 The situation grew worse.
-On June 19, 1835, a group of whites searching for lost cattle found a group of Indians sitting around a campfire cooking the remains of what they claimed was one of their herd.
+On 19 June 1835, a group of whites searching for lost cattle found a group of Indians sitting around a campfire cooking the remains of what they claimed was one of their herd.
 The whites disarmed and proceeded to whip the Indians, when two more arrived and opened fire on the whites.
-Three whites were wounded and one Indian was killed and one wounded, at what became known as the skirmish at Hickory Sink.
+Three whites were wounded, and one Indian was killed and one wounded, at what became known as the skirmish at Hickory Sink.
 After complaining to Indian Agent Thompson and not receiving a satisfactory response, the Seminoles became further convinced that they would not receive fair compensations for their complaints of hostile treatment by the settlers.
 Believed to be in response for the incident at Hickory Sink, in August 1835, Private Kinsley Dalton (for whom Dalton, Georgia, is named) was killed by Seminoles as he was carrying the mail from Fort Brooke to Fort King.

 Throughout the summer of 1835, the Seminole who had agreed to leave Florida were gathered at Fort King, as well as other military posts.
 From these gathering places, they would be sent to Tampa Bay where transports would then take them to New Orleans, destined eventually for reservations out west.
 However, the Seminole ran into issues getting fair prices for the property they needed to sell (chiefly livestock and slaves).
 Furthermore, there were issues with furnishing the Seminole with proper clothing.
-These issues led many Seminole to think twice about leaving Florida.
+These issues led many Seminoles to think twice about leaving Florida.